yashnab/Hotel-Management-System/README.md

-It is a mini format of management system that enabled a hotel to manage front-office capabilities, such as booking reservations, guest check-in/checkout, room assignment, managing room rates, and billing.
+It is a mini simple format of management system that enabled a hotel to manage front-office capabilities, such as booking reservations, guest check-in, room assignment and  managing room rates using Tkinter.